Harmonic maps into the exceptional symmetric space $G_2/SO(4)$

+The maps $\varphi$ may or may not be of \emph{finite type}.
+For example, if $\alpha = G'(f)$ where $f = \spa\{F\}$ so that $\varphi$ is given by \eqref{f-phi}, then $\varphi$ \emph{is} of finite type by arguments similar to those in \cite[Theorem 9.2]{correia-pacheco-DPW} and \cite[\S 4]{pacheco-tori}.
 However, \emph{for most choices of $\alpha$, $\varphi$ is not of finite type}.
 As a specific example, with $F$ given by \eqref{torus}, note that $F_1 = \pa F/\pa z$ is a holomorphic section of $G'(f) \oplus G^{(2)}(f)$ and so of $F^{-1}T^{1,0}S^6$; let $Z$ be a meromorphic section of $G'(f) \oplus G^{(2)}(f)$ not lying in $G'(f)$.
 Let $\alpha$ be the holomorphic line subbundle of $G'(f) \oplus G^{(2)}(f)$ spanned by $F_1 + b Z$ for some non-constant meromorphic function $b$ on $T^2$.
 We may choose $b$ to have its zeros away from any poles of $Z$.
-Then $\A(f) = \pi_{\alpha}^{\perp}G'(f)$ which is zero at points where $\alpha$ equals $G'(f)$, in particular, at the zeros of $b$.
+Then $\A(f) = \pi_{\alpha}^{\perp}G'(f)$; this is zero at points where $\alpha$ equals $G'(f)$, in particular, at the zeros of $b$.
 It follows that the rank of $\A$ drops at those points, so that by, for example, \cite[eqn.\ (9)]{pacheco-tori}, the map $\varphi$ cannot be of finite type.
 The reader might like to compare this example with \cite[\S 6]{pacheco-tori} where a harmonic torus into quaternionic projective $2$-space $\HP{2}$ which is neither of finite type nor of finite uniton number is constructed. \end{example}